 It’s that time of year again: termite swarm season is almost in full swing in the Lowcountry.
-Every spring, our offices receive hundreds of phone calls from homeowners who have spotted a cloud of insects around their property.
+Every spring, the offices at Palmetto Exterminators receive hundreds of phone calls from homeowners who have spotted a cloud of insects around their property.
 Many confuse them with flying ants and gnats, but oftentimes it’s a much worse pest – swarmer termites.
 And maybe even Formosan termite swarmers, a.k.a.
 “Super-termites;” a nickname coined for them due to their aggressive chewing.

 Termites are a source of dread for every homeowner that generally remain unseen, however, during termite swarming season, they make an appearance that can’t be missed.
 While we certainly hope you do not encounter termite swarmers, preparedness is your best method of combat.
 Our local termite exterminators are answering a few questions we commonly receive during termite swarm season so that you know what to expect should you encounter one of these buzzing “clouds”!

 Swarmer termites are winged versions of their flightless relatives whose main purpose in life is to leave their colonies in search of a new home for reproduction.
 Termite “swarmers” have no biting or chewing mandibles (mouthparts) and do not actually cause any damage to your home.
 However, they could be starting a new colony inside or next to your home.

 Mature Formosan termite colonies produce Formosan termite swarmers that fly out by the thousands.
 Just one colony can produce 70,000+ swarmers any given evening and an acre of land may have 10 to 15 colonies.
 Upon landing, these termite swarmers will eventually begin shedding their wings.
 Then, males and females will pair up and crawl inside wooden structures to create their new colonies.
 Though an unsettling sight, no doubt, termite swarms are a natural part of the life cycle.